pettinato/presentations/process/README.md

-regularly# What's my process as a Data Scientist?
+# What's my process as a Data Scientist?

 These are just some random thoughts about how I organize my day-to-day activities as a Data Scientist.